orenaksakal/js-filter-map-foreach/README.md

 # js-filter-map-reduce-foreach
-Rewritten my own builtin filter,map,reduce and foreach functions of javascript - tested with jstinytest
+My own filter,map,reduce and foreach functions of javascript, tested with jstinytest